-There are a few factors that determine whether you can get Sky at your property.
+There are a few factors that determine whether you can get a Sky satellite at your property.

-If you can get Sky in your area, your next steps will depend on the size of your block of flats.
+If you can get it in your area, your next steps will depend on the size of your block of flats.

-If you live in a block of four flats or fewer, getting Sky is very simple.
+If you live in a block of four flats or fewer, getting Sky's satellite TV service is reasonably simple.

 You can start your order online and go through a similar process for a regular order, but Sky might need more information from you, such as what floor you live on.

 For flats higher than the third floor, getting Sky is still possible but a bit trickier.
-You’ll need to call Sky and arrange an installation with them and their dedicated flats install team.
+You’ll need to call Sky and arrange an installation with the dedicated flats install team.

 If not, you can arrange to get a communal TV system by getting the managing agent for the building in touch with Sky to see about getting one set up.

-Although Sky says that any costs for the ‘bespoke requirements’ would be paid by whoever’s managing the property, in reality, this fee usually ends up split between residents as a service charge.
+Although Sky says that any costs for the bespoke requirements would be paid by whoever is managing the property, in reality, this fee usually ends up split between residents as a service charge.

 In some cases, you might not need a communal system if your flat can get an individual dish installed.
 To get an individual dish, your flat must meet the following criteria:

 The property manager allows external dishes